 Outdoor Signs

 Outdoor signs must withstand the elements.
-Powder coated aluminum and steel are excellent choices as they are inherently rust resistant.
+Materials like powder coated aluminum and steel are excellent choices as they are inherently rust resistant.
 For example, the George & Willy A-Frame Sign is made from durable aluminum, making it a long lasting option for sidewalk advertising.
 Any wooden elements should be properly treated, and hardware should be made of materials like brass or stainless steel to prevent corrosion.
+For added assurance, look for specific weatherproofing details that indicate a sign is designed to handle rain, wind, and sun exposure without fading or deteriorating.

 Design Essentials for Readability and Beauty